Expert Recap: Mold Illness Treatment

 …but still feel unwell, it’s time to consider that your mold illness might be CIRS.

-You can learn more about how we use tools like VCS testing and symptom cluster analysis to diagnose CIRS in this blog post.
+You can learn more about how we use tools like VCS testing and symptom cluster analysis to diagnose CIRS.

 The good news?
-Once you have the right diagnosis, treatment becomes a step-by-step process based on peer-reviewed science.
+Mold illness is reversible.
+Once you have the right diagnosis, successful treatment is a step-by-step process based on peer-reviewed science.

 Final Thoughts